 By-Laws were adopted at the annual meeting following the 1979 tournament.
 The name "Buckeye 600 Bowling Club" was adopted as the official name of the Club.
 Norene Peck designed the first club pin.
 Dues were $0.50.Laura Steele became the club's first Life Member, being elected at the annual meeting in 1985.The Club was founded for the purposes of uniting all female bowlers in Ohio who have qualified for membership, to conduct an annual tournament, to encourage members to promote social activities and devote themselves to the fun of bowling.
 Also, to urge all members to play the game in a sportsman-like manner, bringing credit and honor to themselves and to the Buckeye 600 Bowling Club.

-Requirements for membership are:•Female member of USBC and the Ohio USBC WBA who has bowled a scratach 600 or higher three-game series in a certified league or tournament.•Must be a member in good standing of USBC, the National 600 Bowling Club and the Ohio USBC WBA.Buckeye 600 Bowling Club ByLaws
+Requirements for membership are:•Female member of the Ohio State USBC who has bowled a scratch 600 or higher three-game series in a certified league or tournament.•Must be a member in good standing of USBC, the National 600 Bowling Club and the Ohio State USBC.Buckeye 600 Bowling Club ByLaws